rbowsley/lamplighthelp/v0/8-4-0_Adding_a_profile.markdown

   * Print: will open up a new tab in your web browser with their profile information for you to choose which tabs of information you wish to print.
   * Delete: will delete their profile from view, and archive it so it will not appear in day to day use (but can be retrieved if needed).
-  * Edit: will open up a form so that you can edit the name and type of profile.
+  * Edit name: will open up a form so that you can edit the name and type of profile.

 [View the video](/help/video/id/8)
 ###### core module